Hadoop Distributed File System – a Solution to Big Data?

 What Is Hadoop Distributed File System?

 The Hadoop Distributed File System (HDFS) is the way Hadoop programs store data.
 It is instrumental in solving big data issues for companies.
 HDFS transforms singular data into large quantities of connecting pathways.
+It essentially enables companies to expand storage drastically.

 HDFS is a core part of Hadoop – which contains different main modules.
 One of them converts the data format.
-The second action (HDFS) stores the data, and is the most important function within Hadoop.
+The second action (HDFS) stores the data and is the most important function within Hadoop.
 These steps are crucial to solving big data problems for enterprises.
 Before we explain HDFS further, it’s important to understand what Hadoop is and why HDFS became part of its process.

 What Is Hadoop?